DevAkaya/Elysium/Mindboard/Philosophy/The Akayan Sermon.md

-This is a writing which will invoke discord among multitudes of souls.
+This is a writing which will invoke discord among multitudes of minds.
 Within the heart, mind, and life of Akaya will you find not, but only pure burden and sorrow.
-A soul which yearned for peace and received only pain and bitterness.
-I shall now bring forth my words.
+A soul which yearned for peace and received only pain, injustice, and bitterness.
+I shall now bring forth my epiphany.

 > Atonement Of The Forefathers

 Prosperous were the ones who made peace the essence of their society.
 These were the biggest fruits from your forefathers.
 Verily, nothing is more exalted upon a blessed nation than peace (Literally: The Quintessence).
 Wonderous is the matter of peace, for it is surely the most blissful contribution to the welfare and rights of every being.
 Indeed, peace is the desire of every heart, the hope of every nation and dominion, the promise of every politician; honest or deceitful, a pillar of every supplication and the outward beat of every religious agenda, Peace is the ultimate response and antagonist to many evils and suffering in life.
 Where evil, corrupts, destroys and tears apart, peace strengthens and restores.

 May the wise (Alterra) remain steadfast in its goal of peace and eternally prevail through its dominion and beyond.
-Say to them, peace is a concept that is embodied in multitudes of forms and extends beyond the mere absence of conflict or violence.
+Say to them: Indeed peace is a concept embodied in multitudes of forms that of which resides beyond the mere absence of conflict or violence.
 It is a state of harmony and tranquillity that allows oneself and it's benefactors to thrive and flourish.
 It is the foundation upon which relationships are built, innovations are created, and humankind works towards a better future for all.

 However, fragility is the quintessence of peace.
 It is thy who is constantly threatened from those who seek to sow discord and unrest through their actions and ideologies.

 It is incumbent and a duty on you to strive towards creating a more peaceful world, through actions both grand and small.
-Say, "Oh, peace how may I uphold you?"
+Say, “Oh, peace how may I uphold you?”

-O best among you, five kinds of pious men render devotional service unto Me—the diplomat, the rightful activist, the infectious desirer of wisdom and kindness, the inquisitive, and he who is searches for thy knowledge of the Absolute (Non-platonic form of reality).
+O best among you, are five kinds of pious men who render devotional service unto Me—the diplomat, the rightful activist, the infectious desirer of wisdom and kindness, the inquisitive, and he who is searches for thy knowledge of the Absolute (Non-platonic form of reality).
 And those who strive in my path will render forth a world that is more just, compassionate, and harmonious.

 So it was said to the objectional ones; Uphold peace and unity as a quintessence of the mind.
 Such are multitudes of people who diverted from the path of serenity and righteousness.
 Among them were the corrupt and unjust.
 The essence of such tyrants strikes similitude to a discontent shell devoid of any goodness, Indeed, such minds are sealed from tasting the greatest of nectar of life.